 The Church of the Holy Spirit is fortunate to have a beautiful canvas labyrinth for use as a prayer tool.
-Themed meditative walks with selected music and theological focus are offered on the second Friday of every month.
+Themed meditative walks with selected music and theological focus are offered.

 Each walk will include a brief introduction based on the theme along with a theological reflection to connect participants to the deeper meaning of the walk experience.
 All are welcome, even if you simply sit and quietly meditate in the inviting, space of the Parish Hall.